Cstannahill/schemantic/docs/CONFIGURATION.md

 ## Configuration Validation

-Type-Sync validates your configuration and will throw errors for:
+Sync-Type validates your configuration and will throw errors for:

 - Missing required fields
 - Invalid values